junsiyang/kylinextra/README.md

 There are three build-in roles of Kylin: "ADMIN", "MODELER", "ANALYST".
 Meanwhile Kylin supports LDAP authentication but only "ADMIN" role can be configured with a LDAP group name.(kylin.security.acl.admin-role)

 In some situation only one role is not enough.
-So KylinLdapAuthoritiesPopulator can be used to extend this function
+So KylinLdapAuthoritiesPopulator can be used to expand the capacity.

 PS: Apache Ranger can provide more flexible acl control on Kylin, but nowadays we are nowhere near that time.
 If necessary we use ranger instead of this in the future.